propublica/stateface/README.md

 3. Now, any text that has or inherits the font-family 'StateFaceRegular' style will appear as a state shape.
 See the character reference below to know which letter will draw which state, or [download the handy json file](reference/stateface.json) for programmatic access.

 If you just want the OpenType font to use in a print layout you can [download it here](font/StateFace-Regular.otf).
+## StateFace Keyboard Map

+<%= table %>

 ## Projection Info

 Each state is projected using State Plane, and the U.S. (lowercase z) is projected using [Texas Centric Albers Equal Area](http://spatialreference.org/ref/epsg/3083/).
-The outlines are from [Natural Earth data](http://www.naturalearthdata.com/).
-See Natural Earth data's [terms of use](http://www.naturalearthdata.com/about/terms-of-use/) for details.
+The source [shapefiles](https://github.com/propublica/stateface/tree/master/tools/us-states) are adapted from [Natural Earth data](http://www.naturalearthdata.com/).

 ## Forking and Contributing